Starting with a market stall in Belgium

 Accredited business counters

 Before you start working as an itinerant trader in Belgium, you should always contact a business counters accredited by the Belgian government.
 There are 8 in total, each with multiple branches throughout Belgium.
-An accredited Business Advice Centre will tell you what requirements you have to meet, such as what type of pedlar's licence you will need.
+An accredited Business Counter will tell you what requirements you have to meet, such as what type of pedlar's licence you will need.

 The Business Advice Centre will also take care of your registration as an itinerant trader with the Crossroads Bank for Enterprises (CBE).
 After you are registered with CBE, you will receive a company number.
 The services of a Business Advice Centre are not free.
 For their fees, check the website of the accredited business counter.